reddog3s/CalculateGaitSpeedApp/README.md

 evaluate_batch.py - file for evaluation batch of the data, for example only for "slow gait" batch. </br>
 Evaluation process is the same as in the evaluate_all.py. </br>
 myUtils.py - file with functions' library used in the project</br>
+VisualizeSteps.py - file responsible for visualization of intermediate steps of the algorithm. </br>

 # Sources
 Algorithm was based on solution proposed in: </br>